 Grown-in-nature wild trees for harvesting

 Superior National Forest.
-Stop in the Forest Service office in Tofte, Grand Marais or Ely and pick up a $5 Christmas tree permit.
+Stop in the Forest Service office in Duluth, Tofte, Grand Marais or Ely and pick up a $5 permit to cut your own Christmas tree.
 Then head up the Sawbill Trail or the Gunflint Trail with a good map.
 You can cut a tree in most places on National Forest property outside the Boundary Waters Canoe Area Wilderness, just stay out of campgrounds and other obvious recreation areas.
-Complete information on cutting in the SNF can be found here.
+Complete information on cutting in the SNF can be found on the Superior National Forest’s website.
+(Or use this link to a handy PDF download with complete SNF cut-your-own information.)
+Two Christmas tree permits are allowed per household per year, and balsam is the preferred harvest type (white pine and cedar are not allowed to be cut).

 Boulder Lake, north of Duluth.
 You’ll find Boulder Lake Environmental Learning Center a half hour north of Duluth off of County Road 4.
-Early each December, the Center holds their annual Christmas Tree Cut.
-It’s $12 per tree.
-Not only do you get to pick out and cut down your own tree, you’re helping to manage the forest.
+Early each December, the Center holds their annual Christmas Tree Cut and the cost is usually under $15 per tree.
+Not only do you get to pick out and cut your own Christmas tree, you’re helping to manage the forest at Boulder Lake.
 Get a cup of chili to warm up, or splurge on a pre-made wreath.
-The event typically runs one full day.
+The event typically runs one full day, and in 2017 it is scheduled for December 2.
 Find Boulder’s calendar of events and details here.
+Boulder Lake ELC also offers wreath-making workshops before the holidays.
+Again, check their website for details and schedule.

 Cut-your-own, farm-grown trees

 Hill Top Tree Farm on Highway 2 in Brookston.
 This cut-your-own or pre-cut tree farm is 25 miles west of Duluth on Highway 2 at mile marker #235.
 Saws provided.
 Besides trees, you’ll find wreaths, boughs, decorations, winter hay rides, free hot coffee, free hot chocolate, free hot cider, a gift shop and restrooms.
-Open 9am-4pm every Friday, Saturday and Sunday until Dec.
-25. More info.
+Open every Friday, Saturday, and Sunday from 9am-4pm until Dec.
+23. Call 218-453-5625 for more information.

 Add your thoughts, or comment via facebook …